Are you taking advantage of the Pinterest tools available to grow your presence on Pinterest?

 Pinvolve is a useful application that lets you increase the visibility of your pins to your Facebook audience.
 If they are also Pinterest users then they will appreciate the Pinterest-like interface for your Facebook images.
 This will encourage them to share!

-Viralwoot is a community of Pinterest users who promote each others content and it’s also a tool for scheduling Pinterest pins.
+Viralwoot is a community of Pinterest users who promote each others content and it’s also a tool for scheduling Pinterest pins and getting alerts.

 - Schedule content using the content scheduler